-1. Revisit Old Processes & Policies (and potentially create some new ones)
+1. Revisit Old Processes and Policies (and Potentially Create Some New Ones)

-Few phrases are as detrimental to business growth and development as “we’ve always done it that way,” and “if it’s not broke, don’t fix it.”
-It’s certainly possible that some of your processes and policies work just fine, but as a company matures, its needs transform.
+Few phrases are as detrimental to business growth and development as “we’ve always done it that way,” or, “if it’s not broke, don’t fix it.”
+It’s certainly possible that some of your processes and policies work just fine, but as a company matures, its needs to transform.

 A growing staff; new departments, products or services; changing employment laws, etc. can all result in new needs and ineffective or non-compliant policies and processes.
 The new year is the perfect time to evaluate your operational needs and make any necessary changes to ensure growth, compliance, and a positive workplace culture.